 Application rates are typically between 25 and 50cu.m per hectare.

 The application of biofertiliser must take account of Nitrate Vulnerable Zone (NVZ) regulations, Animal by-product regulations where appropriate and Codes of Good Agricultural Practice for Soil, Water and Air.
+The biofertiliser is PA110 accredited.

 At Westwood the application of 42,000m3 of biofertiliser spread annually on the farm makes a significant contribution to utilised crop nutrients supplying around 231,000kg of nitrogen, 10,000kg of phosphate and 60,000kg of potash.

 The savings in purchased crop nutrients is the equivalent of 670t of Ammonium Nitrate, 22t of triple super phosphate (TSP) and 100t of muriate of potash (MOP).
-At current prices this has a value of approximately £270,000.
-In the future as energy costs and fertiliser prices increase this is expected to be more significant.